TL;DR

 AI is excellent at assembling a plan from established progressions (linear, RPE-based, double progression), balancing the split for recovery, and proposing substitutions when an exercise isn’t available or aggravates an injury.
 It can also pre-bake a low-energy version of each session — the thing that actually keeps habits alive through bad weeks.
 What AI cannot do: coach your form, rehab an injury, prep you for a competition, or watch your bar path.
 For any of those, see a real coach.
 AI gives you a structured plan; only a human (or a mirror with attention) catches form drift.

-The named failure mode: the influencer split — AI gives you a 5-6 day program that assumes 90 minutes per session, perfect sleep, optimal nutrition.
+The named failure mode: the influencer split — the model gives you a 5-6 day program that assumes 90 minutes per session, perfect sleep, optimal nutrition.
 You start it Monday, miss Thursday, feel guilty Friday, quit Saturday.
 Force the prompt: realistic days per week, realistic minutes per session, and a low-energy version baked in for every session.

 What to feed the AI